 - Cell/mobile phone use other than outside of the classroom/laboratory/clinical site.

 - Student out of uniform.

 - Student speaking out of turn.

 - Foul or loud language.

 - Failure to follow instructions.

 - Excessive tardiness.

+- Leaving early from clinical without instructor approval.

 - Leaving the classroom (excessive in and out).